MCZhi/zhiyuhuang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a visiting student researcher at UC Berkeley, working in the [Mechanical Systems Control (MSC) Lab](https://msc.berkeley.edu/) under the guidance of Prof. Masayoshi Tomizuka and Dr. Wei Zhan.
-I am pursuing a Ph.D. in the School of Mechanical and Aerospace Engineering at Nanyang Technological University.
-My research endeavors are based in the [Automated Driving and Human-Machine System (AutoMan) Lab](https://lvchen.wixsite.com/automan), which is led by Prof. Chen Lyu.
+I am currently a postdoctoral scholar at the [UCLA Mobility Lab](https://mobility-lab.seas.ucla.edu/), working under the guidance of Prof. Jiaqi Ma.
+Previously, I was a research intern at the [NVIDIA Research Autonomous Vehicle Research Group](https://research.nvidia.com/labs/avg/) and a visiting student researcher at UC Berkeley in the [Mechanical Systems Control (MSC) Lab](https://msc.berkeley.edu/).
+I earned my Ph.D. from Nanyang Technological University (NTU), where I conducted research in the [Automated Driving and Human-Machine System (AutoMan) Lab](https://lvchen.wixsite.com/automan) under the supervision of Prof. Chen Lyu.

-My research primarily centers around the intersection of autonomous driving and machine learning.
-My goal is to develop algorithms and techniques that enable machines to interact with humans naturally, make intelligent decisions, and drive as skillfully as experienced human drivers.
-Specifically, my research interests encompass deep learning and reinforcement learning, applied to areas such as autonomous driving decision-making, prediction and planning, simulation, and human-machine interaction.
-My contributions have resulted in the publication of over 30 papers in top AI/ITS/Robotics journals and conferences.
+My research focuses on the intersection of robotics, autonomous driving, and artificial intelligence (AI).
+I aim to develop algorithms and techniques that enable machines/robots to interact with humans naturally and make intelligent decisions.
+Specifically, my research interests include deep learning, reinforcement learning, and generative AI, applied to areas such as decision-making, prediction and planning, simulation in autonomous driving, and human-machine interaction.
+My work has led to the publication of over 30 papers in top AI, ITS, and robotics journals and conferences.

 # 🔥 News
 - *2024.07*: &nbsp;🎉🎉 Our ITSC invited session on [Learning-powered and Knowledge-driven Autonomous Driving](https://sites.google.com/view/itsc-lpad-2) has received 11 paper submissions, all of which were accepted.
 Congratulations to all the authors!
 Looking forward to seeing you in Edmonton, Canada!